Speed flying and speed riding: Safety

 Also, because of its small size and high wing loading, the wing responds quickly to little pilot input, a double-edged sword (almost no latency to react to unexpected dangers, but more possible consequences to untimely, brutal or unnecessary hand movement) which makes professional instruction very important.
 However, the high velocities help the glider remain pressurised and resistant to collapse even in turbulent conditions.

 Proper equipment such as helmets, back protectors, gloves and padded harnesses can help reduce injuries, as well as reserve parachutes for high-altitude flights (preferably with a cut-away system to avoid entanglement with the main wing, as both use suspension lines of similar length).
-Advanced wing and off-piste ski training, and thorough knowledge of site conditions and hazards, are imperative to practicing this sport safely.
+Advanced wing and off-piste ski training, as well as thorough knowledge of site conditions and hazards, are imperative to practicing this sport safely.

 France

-The French National Free Flight Association (FFVL) has maintained accident and fatality statistics since at least 2012, that suggest a long-term trend of speed riders suffering approximately as many fatalities (< 0.1% of active riders) and overall (≈ 0.5%) four times less accidents than paragliders (respectively < 0.1% and ≈ 2%) in a given year.
+The French National Free Flight Association (FFVL) has maintained accident and fatality statistics since at least 2012, that suggest a long-term trend of speed riders suffering approximately as many fatalities (< 0.1% of active riders) and overall (≈ 0.5%) four times fewer accidents than paragliders (respectively < 0.1% and ≈ 2%) in a given year.